 Are there other opportunities for artists?

-Yes, there are a number of opportunities.
-The RISD Museum offers many programs focused on critical and creative thinking and making.
+Yes, the RISD Museum offers many programs focused on critical and creative thinking and making.
 Check the calendar for professional development programs for artists as well as public programs for all audiences.
-The Museum also offers artist memberships; benefits include admission to the Museum for one year, discounts for RISD Store purchases and CE classes, and more.
+The Museum also offers artist memberships, which are free for Rhode Island artists; benefits include admission to the Museum for one year, discounts for RISD Store purchases and Continuing Education classes, and more.

 RISD Museum is supported by a grant from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts, and with the generous partnership of the Rhode Island School of Design, its Board of Trustees, and Museum Governors.